andrewfitzy/2025-advent-of-code/README.md

 ╰─❯ pre-commit install
 ```

-My environment is now setup and ready to go.
+The environment is now setup and ready to go.

 ## Testing
 To run all the tests: